 It’s easy to tell when the blade on your push lawn mower is dull: the tips of the grass blades are tattered and brown.
 If the dull blade is in good shape otherwise, you can sharpen the mower blade yourself by following these instructions.
-If the blade is bent, warped or chipped, replace it—you can order a new one, or stop by a local PartsDirect store.
+If the blade is bent, warped or chipped, replace it.

 For more mower troubleshooting advice and repair instructions, see our lawn mower repair help section.

 Warning: Maintaining power tools can be hazardous.
 Use the proper tools and safety equipment noted in this guide and follow all instructions.
 Do not proceed until you are confident that you understand all of the steps and are capable of completing the maintenance.
 Some maintenance should only be performed by a qualified technician.

 If you have a gas-powered mower, disconnect the spark plug wire.
 Carefully tilt the lawn mower on its side with the fuel tank fill hole facing up.